Ig Nobel Nominations

 A few things to keep in mind:

 - WHO IS ELIGIBLE.
 You can nominate anyone, including yourself.
-So far only a very few self-nominees (the first was the team of Baerheim and Sandvik in 1996) have won a Prize.
+So far very few self-nominees have won a Prize. (the first was the team of Baerheim and Sandvik in 1996)

 - INCLUDE ENOUGH INFO.
-Please include enough basic info that the Ig Nobel Board of Governors can properly consider the nominee.
+Please include enough basic info (Who is the nominee?
+What, exactly, did they do that makes people LAUGH, then THINK?
+Where is that documented?) that the Ig Nobel Board of Governors can properly consider the nominee.

 - CONFIDENTIALITY.
 All nominations are handled in strict confidence.
 The Ig Nobel Board of Governors prides itself on its incompetence, especially its demonstrated ability to lose all records as to when, where, and how who nominated whom for what.

-Here's a discussion of what the Ig is and is not.
+- WHAT DESERVES AN IG?
+Here's an old (1999!), but still instructive discussion of what the Ig is and is not

 How the Winners are Chosen